abdinasir1993/my-portfolio/README.md

 # my-portfolio

-flexbox (responsive)
+## what i was tasked to do:

+- to create a responsive flexbox
-media queries (responsive)
+- to make my portfolio responsive with media queries
-CSS variables (coolors.co export their css variables for colors)

-Projects
+- export css variable colors
+- that the nav links should direct to relevant section using anchor tags.
+- that the first project card should be larger than the rest
+- the project card images should be able to open in new tab and be clickable.

+## My projects:

 - Horiseon (Marketing Agency Refactor)
-- Placeholder - Personal Portfolio
+- Personal Portfolio
-- Placeholder - Password Generator
+- Password Generator
-- Placeholder - Code Quiz
+- Code Quiz
-- Placeholder - Day Planner
+- Day Planner
-- Placeholder - Weather Dashboard
+- Weather Dashboard
-- Placeholder - Project 1
+- Project 1

-BDD - Behaviour Driven Development

-Pieces of the Portfolio
+## pieces of the portolio:

-- Your name
+- My name
-- A recent photo
+- A photo
 - Nav links
   - About Me
     - Name